hoelzl/ARGoS-Scripting/README.md

 	target_link_libraries(argos argos2_simulator -Wl,-pagezero_size,10000 -Wl,-image_base,100000000)

-If you don't want to compile ARGoS yourself you'll have to use the standard Lua interpreter as described above.
+If you don't want to compile ARGoS yourself you'll have to stay with the standard Lua interpreter for the time being.